 Materials can be checked out at Think Small and through your local library!
-A current library card is all that's required.
+A current library card is all that is required.

 Residents of cities or counties whose libraries are served by MELSA also may use their library cards.
 Bring in your library card, along with a picture ID with your name and current address or a picture ID and a piece of recently posted mail with your current address.

 Library cards are free.
-If you do not have a library card in your home system, you may apply for one at any SPPL.
-You will need the following documentation: picture ID with your name and current address or a picture ID and a piece of recently posted mail with your current address.
+If you do not have a library card in your home system, you may apply for one at any SPPL library.
+You will need the following documentation: A picture ID with your name and current address or a picture ID and a piece of recently posted mail with your current address.
 Elsewhere in Minnesota, ask your local library for instructions.

-Most library card registrations are good for two years.
+Most library card registrations are good for 2 years.
 After two years, you will need to re-register your card by verifying your address with one of the identification options listed above.
-Registrations for non-Minnesota residents are good for one year.
+Registrations for non-Minnesota residents are good for 1 year.
 Library cards with Teacher status are good through the school year and need to be re-registered each August.

 If you have lost your library card and need to get a new one, the charge is $1.00 for a replacement card.
 Bring a photo ID and second proof of residence (e.g., a bill mailed to your address) to any library branch.